hannahvineer/team_training_docs/Overleaf_tips/Linking_Mendeley_w_Overleaf.md

 ### Editing your references
 If you find an error with your references within Overleaf, or want to add more references, DO NOT directly edit the .bib file.
 Make your changes in Mendeley and then 1) sync Mendeley with Mendeley Web, and 2) refresh your .bib file within Overleaf.

-### Citations
+### Citations and Bibliography
 There are many ways to add citations in Overleaf.
-I like natbib <https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib>
+I like natbib <https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib>.
+If you're using a journal template for your Overleaf project, they will usually specify how to include citations and a reference list.

 ### To do
 1) Work out how to italicise species names automatically